onlinecity/ocmg-rpc-prototype/rpc.md

 ## Basic format
 We use ZMQ multi-part messages, and optional protobuf encoding for data exchange between Client and Server.

 All communication happens via ZMQ Request-Reply TCP-sockets.
-Servers must be bound on a specified port: <https://github.com/onlinecity/ocmg-lib/blob/master/docs/ports.md>

 For reliability we stick to Client-Side Reliability, also known as "[Lazy Pirate Pattern](http://zguide.zeromq.org/page:all#Client-Side-Reliability-Lazy-Pirate-Pattern)" for now.
 This means that the client must enforce timeouts and re-attempt to send a message if it fails.